-Proposition 4 implies that the comparison between $NAV_1$ and $NAV_2$ is uniquely determined by the fundamentals R: $NAV_1$ is smaller (larger) if and only if R is larger (smaller) than the benchmark return 1.
-It does not depend on strategic motives related to the number of redeeming agents.
+Proposition 4 implies that the comparison between $NAV_1$ and $NAV_2$ is uniquely determined by the fundamentals R: $NAV_1$ is larger if and only if R is smaller than the benchmark return 1.
+It does not depend on strategic motives among redeeming agents.
 In contrast, the comparison between $c{b,1}$ and $c{b,2}$ in the bank scenario, as illustrated by Table 1, depends on whether a bank run occurs, which is in turn driven by agents' strategic motives.
-This observation immediately suggests that fund equity, in providing liquidity, is not subject to panic runs as in liquidity provision by bank debt.
+This observation immediately suggests that the benchmark fund equity is not subject to panic runs in liquidity provision.

 The key underlying Proposition 4 is that the use of demandable equity with flexible NAVs proportionally assigns losses from premature liquidations to redeeming and non-redeeming agents.
 Therefore, fully flexible equity contracts eliminate first-mover advantages.
-To the contrary, the fixed face value of debt promised to withdrawing depositors imposes all losses from premature asset liquidations on staying depositors, and thereby induces a first-mover advantage to withdraw.
-Note that Proposition 4 can be still reconciled with the literature that highlights the potential for mutual fund runs given NAVs that are not fully flexible (e.g., Goldstein, Jiang and Ng, 2017, Zeng, 2017), which are effectively captured by our Proposition 1.
-In other words, it is the debt-like imperfections of NAVs in reality rather than the use of equity contracts with NAVs per se that gives rise to runs.
+On the contrary, the fixed face value of debt promised to withdrawing depositors imposes all losses from premature asset liquidations on staying depositors, and thereby induces a first-mover advantage to withdraw.
+Note that Proposition 4 can be reconciled with the literature that highlights the potential for mutual fund runs when NAVs are not fully flexible, which are partly captured by our Proposition 1.
+In other words, it is the debt-like imperfections of NAVs in reality rather than liquidity provision per se that gives rise to runs.

 Proposition 4 helps us solve for late agents' optimal redemption decision at t = 1.
-Suppose that after observing $s_i$ , $w_f \in [0, 1 - \pi]$ late agents choose to redeem at t = 1 and store the cash proceedings to t=2 for consumption.
-Then the total portion of redeeming agents will be since early agents always redeem.
-Consequently, the amount of late agenters $w_f$ who choose to redeem at t = 1 is determined by
+Suppose that after observing $s_i$ , $w_f \in [0, 1 - \pi]$ late agents choose to redeem at t = 1 and store the cash for consumption at t = 2.
+Then the total portion of redeeming agents will be $\lambda_f = \pi + w_f$ since early agents always redeem.
+Consequently, the number of late agents $w_f$ who choose to redeem at t = 1 is determined by